 Twilio (TWLO) Gains But Lags Market: What You Should Know

-Coming into today, shares of the company had lost 16.11% in the past month.
-In that same time, the Computer and Technology sector lost 4.95%, while the S&P 500 lost 5.71%.
+Heading into today, shares of the company had lost 3.38% over the past month, outpacing the Computer and Technology sector's loss of 3.41% and the S&P 500's loss of 4.31% in that time.

-Wall Street will be looking for positivity from Twilio as it approaches its next earnings report date.
-In that report, analysts expect Twilio to post earnings of -$0.20 per share.
-This would mark a year-over-year decline of 81.82%.
-Meanwhile, our latest consensus estimate is calling for revenue of $921.21 million, up 37.71% from the prior-year quarter.
+Twilio will be looking to display strength as it nears its next earnings release.
+On that day, Twilio is projected to report earnings of -$0.20 per share, which would represent a year-over-year decline of 81.82%.
+Our most recent consensus estimate is calling for quarterly revenue of $921.21 million, up 37.71% from the year-ago period.

 TWLO's full-year Zacks Consensus Estimates are calling for earnings of -$0.39 per share and revenue of $3.82 billion.
 These results would represent year-over-year changes of -56% and +34.42%, respectively.

-It is also important to note the recent changes to analyst estimates for Twilio.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Twilio.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Twilio currently has a Zacks Rank of #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Twilio is currently a Zacks Rank #2 (Buy).

 The Internet - Software industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 166, which puts it in the bottom 35% of all 250+ industries.
+This group has a Zacks Industry Rank of 156, putting it in the bottom 39% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.